A Parent’s Guide to Parental Control Software

 Read any article on the internet about how to talk to kids about porn, and they’ll tell you that you need to monitor and limit what your child sees and does online.
-Install software, buy a special modem or connect a device to your current modem, and it’ll give you parental control over your child’s access to the internet.
+Install the software, buy a modem or connect a device to your current modem, and it’ll give you parental control over your child’s access to the internet.

 So we’re going to look at parental controls and how they can help you to protect your child from online pornography.